Impact & Industry Advisory Board

 Aaron Wright joined the Southbank Centre as Head of Performance in Spring 2023.

 Aaron has extensive experience in commissioning and curating contemporary performing arts.
-Previously he was Artistic Director & CEO of Fierce, an Arts Council England NPO organisation in Birmingham (2016-2023).
-He curated three editions of the biennial international Fierce Festival working with a broad range of international artists and companies.
-Aaron was also a cultural consultant for the Birmingham 2022 Festival for which Fierce delivered a major public realm project Key to the City.
-Aaron also helped instigate the new English performing arts showcase: Horizon.
-Previously he was Programme Manager at the Live Art Development Agency, a trustee of Birmingham Contemporary Music Group and is alumnus of the first cohort of Weston Jerwood Creative Bursaries.
-He has a BA and an MA from the University of Birmingham.
+Previously, he was Artistic Director & CEO of Fierce, an Arts Council England NPO organisation in Birmingham (2016-2023).
+He curated three editions of the biennial international Fierce Festival, working with a broad range of international artists and companies.
+Aaron was also a cultural consultant for the Birmingham 2022 Festival, for which Fierce delivered a major public realm project, Key to the City.
+Aaron also helped instigate the new English performing arts showcase, Horizon.
+Previously, he was Programme Manager at the Live Art Development Agency and a trustee of Birmingham Contemporary Music Group.
+He is an alumnus of the first cohort of Weston Jerwood Creative Bursaries and has a BA and an MA from the University of Birmingham.